Tahmeedzam/maqaam-policy/privacy-policy.md

 ## Data Retention and Deletion

-You may request deletion of your account and all associated data at any time by contacting us at [SUPPORT EMAIL].
+You may request deletion of your account and all associated data at any time by contacting us at maqaam.app@email.com.
 We will delete your data within a reasonable timeframe upon request.

 ## Permissions We Request